Kyle1297/image-captioning-frontend/README.md

 - CloudFront -> content delivery network (CDN) to host and cache static content from S3 and link the backend api and admin
 - CloudFormation -> infrastructure as code

+### Read-only guest IAM credentials

-Feel free to review the above setup with the following AWS IAM guest read-only credientials:
+Feel free to review the above setup with the following AWS IAM guest read-only credentials:

 - Account ID: 396432430368
 - Username: Guest